splexpe/FactionsPro/README.md

 /f listfaction <faction> - Lists the player names currently in other factions.

+/f plotinfo - Checks to see if a area is claimed or not at your location.

 ## Admin Commands
 /f addstrto <faction> <STR> - Adds strength to a faction.